College and Career Center

 The College & Career Center is a service of the Student Services Department.
 The Career Center provides a framework of career awareness, career exploration, and career preparation activities for students to make the essential connection between school and career.
 They are prepared for this transition by understanding self and others, exploring occupations, making decisions, acquiring work skills and planning for life.
 The success of this transition depends on the cooperative effort of students, parents, teachers, counselors, and the community.

 Juniors and Seniors are encouraged to attend college visits in the Career Center.
 College representatives inform students about the school's admissions process and deadlines, campus life, housing, majors available and scholarships.
 Students can ask questions and meet the person who will read their applications in the future.

 These sessions are approximately 30 minutes and are all held in the College & Career Center, unless another location is specified.
 College visits are updated regularly in Naviance (through students' Blackboard accounts), COLLEGE tab under "upcoming college visits".

 Students should sign-up for the visits on-line, print the confirmation page, and ask their teacher to be excused 24 hours in advance of the visit.
 The confirmation page will serve as the student's pass and it must have a teacher's signature in order to attend the visit.
 Please note that it is always the teacher’s decision to allow the student to miss instructional time to attend one of these sessions.
 Students are responsible for any work missed while out of class.
-If you cannot attend a session, email Mrs. Brown at @email for more information regarding the session.
+If you cannot attend a session, email Mr. Yeagley at [email protected] for more information regarding the session.

 College Admissions Representatives

 The College & Career Center hosts approximately 50 college admissions representatives to meet juniors and seniors each fall.
-Log onto Naviance (previously Family Connections) through Blackboard to sign up for college visits, research colleges, or explore career inventories.
-For help, please see Mrs. Brown in the College and Career Center.
+Log onto Naviance (previously Family Connections) to sign up for college visits, research colleges, or explore career inventories.
+For help, please see Mr. Yeagley in the College and Career Center.